4mbr0s3-2/Schmovin/README.md

 }
 ```

+### Plugging in the Modchart (In a Standalone / Other Engine)

-If you're *not* using Groovin' and are using a version of Schmovin' in another engine, you can just pass the client in after `SchmovinInstance` is instantiated...
-They'll probably have their own way of doing that.
+If you're *not* using Groovin' and are using the standalone version of Schmovin' in another engine, you can just pass the client in after `SchmovinInstance` is instantiated... somewhere.
+Each engine will probably have their own way of doing that.

 ### Making the Modchart
-In your `SchmovinClient` subclass, override `Initialize()` and define every event there.
+In your `SchmovinClient` subclass, override `Initialize()` and define every timeline event there.
 Add events to the `SchmovinTimeline` by using the ease, set, function, and tween methods defined in the superclass.
 For the ease functions, use `FlxEase`.